atolye15/scss-starter/docs/core/colors.md

 ### `$warning-color`

 Global warning color.
-This is the value used in the `u-color-warning` and `u-background-color-warning` utility class.
+This is the value used in the `u-color-warning` and `u-background-color-warning` utility classes.

 ```scss
 $warning-color: #f08a24;